Tom Hodges (ice hockey)

-Thomas Hodges (born July 25, 1994) is a British-American life insurance salesman and amateur ice hockey player.
+Thomas Hodges (born July 25, 1994) is an American life insurance salesman and amateur ice hockey player.
 He appeared for the Anaheim Ducks of the National Hockey League (NHL) in the team's final game of the 2021–22 season as an emergency goaltender following injuries to both John Gibson and Anthony Stolarz.

 Early life

 Hodges was born in Shrewsbury, United Kingdom, but emigrated to the Dallas-Fort Worth metroplex, and grew up playing youth ice hockey.
 Hodges was forced to abandon his aspirations of playing in the National Hockey League after taking an errant puck to the head at age 12, which caused him a decrease of vision in his left eye.
 He later attended Southern Methodist University and played club hockey there despite his injury, and later became a goalie coach of the Allen Americans of the ECHL.
 During his time there, he was put into a 2016 game for the Americans, entering with 50 seconds remaining in the game.